Doelia/http-runner/README.md

 ## Logs

-Logs are generated into the `~/.http-runner/logs` folder.
+Logs are written into the `~/.http-runner/logs` folder.

 There are organised like so :
 ```./logs/<script_name>/YYYY-MM-DD_HH-MM-SS.log```